ibm-messaging/mq-dev-patterns/JMS/README.md

 If you set the envrionment variable `RESPONDER_INACTIVITY_TIMEOUT` to a number the responder will wait `RESPONDER_INACTIVITY_TIMEOUT` seconds for a request before timing out and ending.

+If you set the envrionment variable `REQUEST_MESSAGE_EXPIRY` to a number the requester will set the message expiry to  `REQUEST_MESSAGE_EXPIRY` seconds.
+It will then wait for `REQUEST_MESSAGE_EXPIRY` seconds for a reply before timing out and ending.

 ## The SampleEnvSetter

 Used by all samples to read the JSON file.
 Will be compiled when you compile any other the other samples.